philippesasseville/roadto4k-app/README.md

 export all of these with the command `export VAR=value`

+note: to retreive your matches your steam/dota2 profile needs to be public.

 # Running the app

 In the root folder run theses command : `npm install; npm run build;`